kary2003/Bettermen/README.md

 Jon Stein

-* How did the idea for the company (or project) come about He conceptualized the idea for the company after realizing that he could apply the concepts he learned in behavioral economics and biology in college to the financing world.
-He did this by realizing that humans are not rational when making financial decisions.
-Solution take the human emotion out of the equation.
-He did this by creating a service that could would tell him what to do with his money and then do it.
+* How did the idea for the company (or project) come about

+He conceptualized the idea for the company after realizing that he could apply the concepts he learned in behavioral economics and biology in college to the financing world.
+He concluded that human behavior is not always rational when making financial decisions.
+His solution was to take the human emotion out of the equation.
+He did this by creating a service that would tell him what to do with his money and then do it.

 https://www.betterment.com/resources/the-history-of-betterment/

 * how the company is funded
-Funding
-Funding Date
-Round
-Amount

 Investors
 Mar 28, 2016
-Other Financing Round
 $100M
 Anthemis Group